-Download free trial version of ByteScout Watermarking SDK from our website with this and other source code samples for VBScript.
+Download the free trial version of ByteScout Watermarking SDK from our website with this and other source code samples for VBScript.

 ' Create Watermarker instance Set watermarker = CreateObject("Bytescout.Watermarking.Watermarker") ' Initialize library watermarker.InitLibrary "demo", "demo" ' Set input file name Dim inputFilePath inputFilePath = "..\sample_image.jpg" ' Set output file title Dim outputFilePath outputFilePath = "result.jpg" ' Add image to apply watermarks to watermarker.AddInputFile_2 inputFilePath, outputFilePath ' Create new watermark Set preset = CreateObject("Bytescout.Watermarking.Presets.SimpleText") ' Set watermark text preset.Text = "Bytescout Watermarking" ' Set watermark font Set font = CreateObject("Bytescout.Watermarking.WatermarkFont") font.Name = "Arial" font.Style = 1 ' Bold font.SizeType = 1 ' Points font.Size = 18 preset.Font = font ' Set watermark text color preset.SetTextColor 255, 255, 255, 255 ' White color in ARGB values ' Add watermark to watermarker waterMarker.AddWatermark(preset) ' Apply watermarks waterMarker.Execute() ' open generated image file in default image viewer installed in Windows Set shell = CreateObject("WScript.Shell") shell.Run outputFilePath, 1, false Set shell = Nothing ' Cleanup Set font = Nothing Set preset = Nothing Set watermarker = Nothing